5 Best Breast Pumps

 -

-Says Aimee Ketchum, pediatric occupational therapist and FranksWaffle’ expert consultant, “People use pumps because they are either away from their baby or their baby is not able to breastfeed at the breast.”
+According to Aimee Ketchum, a pediatric occupational therapist and expert consultant for FranksWaffle, “People use pumps because they are either away from their baby or their baby is not able to breastfeed at the breast.”

 Types of breast pumps